JJ-JianJiao/QAEngineerChallenge/README.md

 ## The instruction of Unity Challenge is in README.md file which can be found in UnityChallenge folder.

 ## The PDF document of Trash Dash gameplay test cases can be found in UnityChallenge folder.
+The file name is "JianJiao_TestCases_TrashDash.pdf".

 ---------------------------------------------------------------------------------------------------------------------------------------------